Omelasco/public/README.md

 #### Query parameters

-The interaction API can be queried with the given parameters below
+The interaction API can be queried with the given parameters below.
+Timestamps are parsed by Python library dateutil.parser.parse and needs to be parseable as a URL parameter, ie. %20 replacing spaces.

 - /
   - Parameters